Register for a premium account to gain access to Sterling AI.

 | Defense partnership claims | DoD-adjacent siting + defense-base applications | DoD Project Pele microreactor program selected BWXT (not Last Energy) | AGGRESSIVE CLAIM: DoD partnership claims not verified by DoD public disclosures | |

-| Operational Last Energy reactors (any site, anywhere) | None as of 2025-Q3 | ZERO operational reactors | Zero verified operational reactors as of plan publication date | |
+| Operational Last Energy reactors (any site, anywhere) | None as of 2026-Q1 | ZERO operational reactors | Still zero verified operational reactors; the 2025-2026 COD claims did not materialize | |

 | Funding raised (verifiable private equity) | ~$60M+ cumulative (PitchBook + press release aggregation) | Smaller capital base than peer microreactor developers | Modest funding vs claims; structural funding gap relative to NRC + commercial commissioning costs | |